The Idea of North: 2015–2019: Ballads, Hush 16, A World of Christmas and Brick By Brick

 From 2016, Japanese vocal percussionist Kaichiro Kitamura was a session and touring member and featured on three tracks on their tenth studio album, Ballads, which was released on 18 April 2016.
+The album was a collaborative affair, not only with Kai's involvement, but Ed Fairlie also arranged a song ("My One and Only Love") for Ballads and sang with the group on the recording of that song.
+Ballads has a fifth quintet track in a song featuring Australia jazz vocalist Kristin Berardi on a Naomi Crellin-arranged track that Kristin wrote called 'Ode to Ollie'.
 The album reached No. 3 on the Hitseekers Albums and No. 2 on the Jazz & Blues Albums charts.